wordup-dev/wordup-cli/README.md

   $ wordup start

 OPTIONS
-  -p, --port=port  Overwrite installed port
   --logs  Shows all stdout logs of this process

 DESCRIPTION
   ...